For George H.W. Bush, a funeral befitting a war hero

 His family had a large role in planning the funeral for Bush, who died Friday at age 94.
 But it is the Military District of Washington, part of Joint Task Force-National Capital Region, that is responsible for staging the ceremonies — anti-royalist America's answer to royal pomp and circumstance.

 And make no mistake: It is a military operation, befitting a war hero who gave his service revolver to a Navy lieutenant aboard the submarine that rescued him after his plane was shot down over the Pacific Ocean during World War II.
-It involves military units coordinating split-second movements in at least three states and the District of Columbia, not to mention the Air Force's flagship jet, Air Force One, which will fly Bush's body from Houston to Joint Base Andrews in Maryland on Monday morning.
+It involves military units coordinating split-second movements in at least three states and the District of Columbia, not to mention the Air Force's flagship jet, Air Force One, which flew Bush's body from Houston to Joint Base Andrews in Maryland, touching down on Monday at 3:23 p.m.
+ET

-The presidential plane, temporarily renamed Special Air Mission 41 in honor of the 41st president of the United States, will return the former president to Texas on Wednesday after he has lain in state in the Rotunda of the U.S. Capitol.

-Traditionally, a former president's body is transported from Joint Base Andrews to the Capitol in a flag-draped, four-wheeled caisson that was built in 1918 to carry a 75-mm cannon.
+Traditionally, a former president's body is transported from the base to the Capitol in a flag-draped, four-wheeled caisson that was built in 1918 to carry a 75-mm cannon.
 It is escorted by three military march units and personnel from all five military academies, coordinated by the 3rd U.S. Infantry Regiment — the Old Guard — based at Joint Base Myer-Henderson Hall, Virginia.

 The procession is timed to advance at exactly 3 mph and 100 steps per minute.

-Bush's body will remain at the Capitol until Wednesday morning, when it will be taken to Washington National Cathedral for only the 34th state funeral in the nation's capital in American history, according to the Office of the Architect of the Capitol.
+Bush's body will remain at the Capitol until Wednesday morning where lawmakers and members of the public can pay their respects.
+It will be taken to Washington National Cathedral for only the 34th state funeral in the nation's capital in American history, according to the Office of the Architect of the Capitol.
 It follows the services for Sen. John McCain, R-Ariz., by barely three months.

 (Ceremonies for former President Richard Nixon in his hometown, Yorba Linda, California, in 1994 were also accorded state funeral status.)

-Note: CORRECTION (Dec.
-3, 2018, 8:28 a.m.): An earlier version of this article misstated that former President Jimmy Carter would not attend the funeral service for George H.W.
-Bush in Washington on Wednesday.
-He will attend, a spokesperson said Monday.